-Each "colonist" spends the day alone in their studio.
+Each fellow spends the day alone in their studio.
 There are no phones or internet service.
 The day is broken only by a picnic basket with lunch left silently at the door of each cottage.
-The "colonists" come together over dinner and at public presentations which are delivered in a small building called Savidge Library.
-Over time, this rustic, one-room stone structure proved inadequate to meet the environmental requirements for conservation of the donated colonists' work and to respond to the technical requirements for various new media.
+The residents come together over dinner and at public presentations which are held in a small library building.
+Over time, this rustic, one-room stone structure proved inadequate to meet the environmental requirements for conservation of the donated fellows' work and to respond to the technical requirements for various new media.
 Still, it was a much beloved building so it was important to recognize its history as the intellectual heart of the MacDowell community.

 We began by renovating and simplifying the existing 1928 building.
 All systems were upgraded and the flooring was replaced by white oak boards.
 An audio-visual technology system was integrated into the detailing of the reading room which enhanced its use as an artists’ presentation space in the evening.
 All delicate work was moved out of the existing building allowing the fireplace to be used once more.
 The front door, which opened directly into the one room space, blasting cold air in the winter and humidity in the summer, was removed and the entry occurs in the new addition.

 The new construction is set slightly behind the original library to preserve the character of the existing building.
 It is marked by a tall granite monolith which is visible from the distance.
 This is a functional outdoor fireplace that serves as a beacon for the new library complex.
 Both the fireplace and the new addition are clad in Boreal Green split-face granite, which was quarried near the project site.
 One enters the complex by walking past the stone fireplace and entering a small glass vestibule.